Kamran-B/hivolts/README.md

 b) How this fulfills and doesn't fulfill requirements

 Requirements:

 1. Recreate the HiVolts Game that was created on the PLATO system (Programmed Logic for Automated Teaching Operations)

-	Our program fullfills the requirement because our game follows all the rules of the game
+Both our HiVolts class and testHiVolts class fullfill the requirement to create the game because we pieced together every aspect of the game, including logical, graphical, and mechanical components, to produce the game.
+Our game properly works and follows the all the rules and circumstances that were listed in the debrief of the project.
+All aspects of the game work including the moving mho icons, the moving player icon, the logic behind the placing of everything on the board, the visuals of the game, and other miscellaneous things that relate to the construction of the project.

 c) Explanation of Current Errors